Ruekompa/owlphabet/README.md

 2. On production only, multiple uploads take a while and the uploader disapears.
 They still continue but it might be easier to  do 1 or 2 at a time for now so it isn’t confusing to know when they succeed

-3. When User click play on a new Album it adds to the Playlist that exists instead of refreshing a new list

-4. Had to disable search until I get the page to refresh properly.
+3. Had to disable search until I get the page to refresh properly.

-5. Need help caching and optimizing server – Really Slow!
+4. Need help caching and optimizing server – Really Slow!

-7. Have to make layouts at little easier to navigate.
-I was trying to build the whole thing at once and decided to incrementally start piecing it together.

-8. Secure uploads for non-downloading.
+5. Secure uploads for non-downloading.

-9. Taglib was working, adding cover art and track details, but since on a new system it doesn't seen to be working.
-This relies on taglib-ruby and the conversion and tagging can be found in /app/uploaders/song_uploader.rb
+6. Firefox video on homepage.
+Haven't test IE.

 # Owlphabet Music Business Model